10 Signs You Were Shamed In Childhood — and How to Overcome Toxic Shame?

 Take three or four minutes to feel your love towards them.
 Feel the warmth and appreciation.
 This is your felt sense of that relationship.

 Now see yourself sitting across from you, feel the same feelings you felt earlier with your loved one.
-Stay in the experience three or four minutes.
+Stay in the experience for three or four minutes.

 Resist any need to criticize or judge and simply allow yourself to feel the warmth of love and acceptance.